carlst99/ScrimBot/README.md

 ### Setup

+There isn't a hosted copy of ScrimBot available, therefore you'll need to run it yourself.
+Start by creating an application in the Discord developer portal - see the [Discord.Net documentation](https://discord.foxbot.me/stable/guides/getting_started/first-bot.html#creating-a-discord-bot) on creating a bot application.
 You'll need an SDK that supports .NET Standard 2.0 or higher to build ScrimBot.
 To run it, you will need to provide a *bot token* as an environment variable.
 To obtain a token, follow the instructions in the [Discord.Net documentation](https://discord.foxbot.me/stable/guides/getting_started/first-bot.html#creating-a-discord-bot).
 The environment variable should be structured as so:

 - Key: "token"
 - Value: "YOUR_BOT_TOKEN"

+Furthermore, you **must** ensure that you grant the `Presence Intent` and `Server Members Intent`.
+These can be found under the `Bot` tab of your application in the Discord Developer portal.

 ### Libraries Used